 Welcome to Year 5

-In Year 5 our teachers are Mr Clough (Herons); Miss Bowden (Storks); Mr Bate and Ms Wilson (Cranes).
-Mrs Hunt will be teaching maths in year 5.
-We are supported by teaching assistants Mrs Oakley, Mrs Wilcox and Mrs Prosser.
+In Year 5 our teachers are Mr Clough (Herons); Miss Hawthorne (Storks); Mr Bate and Mrs Hyland (Cranes).
+Mrs Hunt will be teaching maths in Year 5.
+We are supported by teaching assistants Mrs Hawk and Mrs Prosser.

 WELL DONE AWARDS